 - 1 tablespoon oil

-Mix the flour and salt, place into a bowl and make a well in the centre.
+- Mix the flour and salt, place into a bowl and make a well in the centre.

-Crack the eggs into the flour.
+- Add oil and crack the eggs into the flour.
 Using a fork, stir the eggs into the flour.

-Slowly add the water while kneading, until the dough forms a sticky ball.
+- Slowly add the water while kneading, until the dough forms a sticky ball.

-Continue to knead the dough on a floured surface until dough is soft but not sticky.
+- Continue to knead the dough on a floured surface until dough is soft but not sticky.
 Knead the dough for about 5 minutes.

-Cover the dough with a bowl and allow to rest for about an hour.
+- Cover the dough with a bowl and allow to rest for about an hour.
 If you're in a hurry you can use after 30 minutes of rest, but an hour is best.

-You now have the perfect Pierogi dough.
+- You now have the perfect Pierogi dough.